 - From extraction by fracking (hydraulic fracturing in shale deposits) through processing and transmission, leakage (fugitive emissions) occurs.

-- Studies of leakage over the years reveal that this leakage is either close to that critical 2.8% value or above it, meaning fossil gas is potentially as bad as coal.
+- Numerous studies of leakage over the last decade reveal that this leakage is either close to that critical 2.8% value or above it, meaning fossil gas is potentially as bad as coal.

 For a more complete discussion of the drawbacks to fossil (natural) gas visit: Fossil Gas – A Bridge to Nowhere.

 Biogas: This comprises Methane emitted from the digestion / decomposition of organic (biomass) sources such as landfills, sewage treatment facilities, forest products, Confined Animal Feedlot Operation (CAFO) manure and mega-dairy manure.
 There is no doubt that the methane emitted from landfills and livestock operations contributes to global warming when it reaches the atmosphere, so capturing that methane and combusting it (which emits carbon dioxide) constitutes an improvement.
 The two methods for producing biogas are:

 Anaerobic digestion (fermentation) occurs where bacteria that exist in an oxygen-free environment break down the organic matter and release methane as a bi-product.
 This is parallel to what happens in the gut of cows (and other ungulates) where enteric fermentation results in their belching methane.
 One problem is that the natural decomposition of the organic matter used to generate the biogas could return nutrients to the soil and promote soil health.

 Thermal Gasification can convert dry organic matter (wood, paper, cardboard for example) that might otherwise take many years to decompose under high temperature conditions into methane.
 It is a new process with limited commercial use that require substantial energy.
 The process creates methane where this otherwise would not occur.
 The process can also be used to generate Hydrogen which has many uses and is not a greenhouse gas.